 Spend time with animals

-Although animals cannot communicate (unless you have a loud bird, of course), they nonetheless offer company.
+Although animals cannot communicate (unless you have a loud bird, of course), they nonetheless offer the company.
 As seen by the countless pet videos on the internet, having a companionable living thing nearby may make you feel better and their antics can help you feel better and reduce stress.

 Also, research indicates that owning a pet might enhance one’s physical and mental health.
 Another benefit of owning a dog is that it motivates you to go outside frequently.